Body Donation Program

 Can my family have the ashes returned for burial?
 What happens to the ashes that are not returned to the family?

-Families may request the cremains but the decision to receive cremains must be made at the time the body is received by Logan College.
+Families may request the cremains but the decision to receive cremains must be made at the time the body is received by Logan University.
 Two contact numbers are required.
 The ashes or cremains not returned to the family are buried at Holy Cross in Ellisville, Mo.
-At the site there is one common grave marker with the following inscription: “In memory and thanksgiving, the administration, students, faculty and staff of Logan College of Chiropractic express appreciation to the families of those who have donated bodies.
+At the site there is one common grave marker with the following inscription: “In memory and thanksgiving, the administration, students, faculty and staff of Logan University express appreciation to the families of those who have donated bodies.
 This precious gift has allowed students of chiropractic to study the science of the human body.”
 The location at Holy Cross is: Interment Number 72974, Grave location 1, Section 2, and Lot L.

 What happens if I die away from the St. Louis metropolitan area?